awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 # Creating a Trail<a name="cloudtrail-create-a-trail-using-the-console-first-time"></a>

-Follow the procedure to create a trail that applies to all regions\.
-A trail that applies to all regions delivers log files from all regions to an S3 bucket\.
+Follow the procedure to create a trail that applies to all Regions\.
+A trail that applies to all Regions delivers log files from all Regions to an S3 bucket\.
 After you create the trail, CloudTrail automatically starts logging the events that you specified\.

 **Note**
 After you create a trail, you can configure other AWS services to further analyze and act upon the event data collected in CloudTrail logs\.
 For more information, see [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md)\.